taishi-i/awesome-ChatGPT-repositories/README.md

  * [Awesome-Machine-Generated-Text](https://github.com/ictmcg/awesome-machine-generated-text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
  * [Awesome_GPT_Super_Prompting](https://github.com/cyberalbsecop/awesome_gpt_super_prompting) - ChatGPT Jailbreaks, GPT Assistants Prompt Leaks, GPTs Prompt Injection, LLM Prompt Security, Super Prompts, Prompt Hack, Prompt Security, Ai Prompt Engineering, Adversarial Machine Learning.
  * [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
+ * [Awesome-LLM-Strawberry](https://github.com/hijkzzz/awesome-llm-strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.

 ## Prompts